ineffectivecoder/LDAPtickler/README.md

     -g, --gssapi               Enable GSSAPI and attempt to authenticate -h, --help                 Display this help message.
         --insecure             Use ldap:// instead of ldaps://
-    -p, --password             Password to bind with, will prompt --pth=STRING           Bind with password hash, WHY IS THIS SUPPORTED OTB?!
+    -p                         Password to bind with, will prompt --password=STRING      Password to bind with, provided on command line --pth=STRING           Bind with password hash, WHY IS THIS SUPPORTED OTB?!
         --scope=INT            Define scope of search, 0=Base, 1=Single Level,